What is the SAT and do I need to sit it?

-- Print off your admission ticket.
+- Complete the short exam setup, and get your admission ticket.
+You can take a picture of your admission ticket, print it, or email it to yourself.
 This is an important document and you need to ensure that you keep it with you when you leave the examination room, to take a break during the SAT Test, in order to be let back in once the break is over.

 What happens on the day I sit the SAT?

 At present, all test centres expect candidates to wear a mask.
-You may have your temperature taken and be asked questions about your health, before being allowed into the test centre.
+You may have to take your temperature and answer questions about your health, before being allowed into the test centre.

 You are permitted to bring two No.2 pencils with erasers, and an EpiPen, if needed, which has to be put into a see-through plastic bag and placed below your desk.

 You may not bring the following items to the test centre:

 - a watch which has an alarm feature - unless this is turned off

 All electronic equipment will be taken from you before you enter the test centre to sit the SAT, and returned once the test is over.
 You are advised to leave your mobile and tablet at home so you have one less thing to worry about on the day.